skoolkid/skoolkit/sphinx/source/skool-macros.rst

 This instance of the ``#TSTATES`` macro expands to ``#EVAL(99*13+8)``, which in turn expands to '1295'.

-Note that an instruction's timing can be determined only if it has been assembled.
-To make sure that it is assembled, use the :ref:`assemble` directive.
-In addition, unless bit 2 of ``flags`` is set, only true instructions (i.e. not ``DEFB``, ``DEFM``, ``DEFS`` and ``DEFW`` statements) can be timed.
+Note that unless bit 2 of ``flags`` is set, only true assembly language instructions (i.e. not ``DEFB``, ``DEFM``, ``DEFS`` and ``DEFW`` statements) can be timed.